 After three years of development, the Campagnolo H11 disc brakes have been released.
 At a recent Campy press camp on Gran Canaria in the Canary Islands, the Italian bike components company revealed the finer details of the new system.
-Campagnolo H11 works with Super Record, Record or Chorus groupsets—EPS or mechanical—intro a hydraulic disc platform.
-Potenza gets its own disc-brake system (different crank and levers) but shares same master cylinder and calipers as the H11.
+There will be two Campagnolo H11 levers.
+Once which is compatible with Super Record EPS and Record electronic groupsets while H11 mechanical levers turn Super Record, Record and Chorus into hydraulic disc platforms.
+Potenza gets its own disc-brake system with different crank and levers but shares same master cylinder, rotors and calipers as H11.

 The move to release disc brakes to the general public comes before most professional riders have used the technology and before the UCI has approved the discs beyond the testing phase.
 Campagnolo looks to the needs of their professional riders when developing new products but their disc brakes have yet to see the road in WorldTour races because of various logistical and safety concerns.
 “The pressure pro riders put on the product can be reproduced in the testing lab but of course it is not the same thing,” explained Lorenzo Taxis, Campagnolo’s marketing and communications director.
 All of Campagnolo’s key pro riders have been riding disc road bikes in training for some time now.
 “Almost all feedback has been really, really good,” he said.